UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-michaelcariaso/README.md

 13. Added test inputs for checking the output
 14. Added missing variables for turning the password into lowercase and uppercase characters
 15. Converted the strings in the validatePassword function into arrays
+16. Made the reversePassword function use array push to make the reverse password